-A law on access to information from 2000 empowers any citizen in Slovakia to request information from state agencies.(2) According to the law, officials who do not respond to such requests can be fined.
-In 2013, government officials said that they might change this law because it was "misused by students and private interests."(3) However, local surveys showed that the amount of information requests during the period 2010-2013 was far from overwhelming the state administration and local municipalities.
-Defamation is a criminal offense in Slovakia, punishable by eight years in prison.
-This provision has been used by politicians to sue newspaper and journalists critical of the government.(4)
+A law on access to information from 2000 empowers any citizen in Slovakia to request information from state agencies.[3]
+According to the law, officials who do not respond to such requests can be fined.
+In 2013, government officials said that they might change this law because it was "misused by students and private interests."[4]
+However, local surveys showed that the amount of information requests during the period 2010-2013 was far from overwhelming the state administration and local municipalities.
+Defamation is a criminal offense in Slovakia, publishable by eight years in prison.
+This provision has been used by politicians to sue newspaper and journalists critical of the government.[5]

 Privacy is mainly regulated by a law on data protection adopted by Slovak parliament in 2013.
-This law implemented a EU Directive on data protection.
-As of May 2018, it is to be replaced by a new EU piece of law, known as the General Data Protection Regulation (GDPR).(5) Police are the main implementer of the data protection legislation in Slovakia.
+This law implemented an EU Directive on data protection.
+As of May 2018, it was replaced by a new EU piece of law, known as the General Data Protection Regulation (GDPR).[6]
+Police are the main implementer of the data protection legislation in Slovakia.